chaddjohnson/mongodb-client/README.md

 ## Installation

-1. Add to your app: `yarn install @chaddjohnson/mongodb-client-lambda`
+1. Add to your app: `yarn add @chaddjohnson/mongodb-client-lambda`
-1. Install Mongoose in your app: `yarn install mongoose`.
+1. Install Mongoose in your app: `yarn add mongoose`.
 1. Run your app: `node app.js`.
 If using `yarn link` or `npm link`, use `node --preserve-symlinks` since this library uses `peerDependencies` for mongoose.

 ## Use in Lambda environment